 The Foundation’s primary objectives are to :-

-• Provide advocacy, befriending & emotional support for the victims of violent crime and serious youth violence
+• Provide advocacy, befriending & emotional support for the victims of serious violence and serious youth violence

-• Work with schools to provide early intervention for young people to prevent the pressures of postcode rivalry, youth culture, gang culture/affiliation
+• Work with schools to provide early intervention for young people to prevent the pressures of postcode rivalry, youth culture, gang culture and gang affiliation

 • Promote social change through active anti-violent crime campaigns